-The Exercise Right for Active Ageing (ERAA) project is a group intervention for over 65yrs.
-Thanks to funding from the Australian Government, Exercise Sports Science Australia (ESSA) is able to deliver discounted classes to seniors all around the country.
+The Exercise Right for Active Ageing (ERAA) project is a group intervention exercise program for older Australians over 65.
+Thanks to funding from the Australian Government, Exercise Sports Science Australia (ESSA) is able to deliver discounted exercise classes to seniors all around the country ONLY during 2021.

 Research shows that only 17.2% of those aged over 65 meet the Physical Activity Guidelines.
 Regular exercise not only helps to reduce your risk of chronic disease, but also helps keep your bones strong, reduces your risk of falls and helps to maintain independence and quality of life.

-As part of the program, each participant is pre-screened and does a mini-assessment before getting started.
-These assessments are designed to test your functional ability and current levels of physical activity.
-Once cleared to take part, you receive a subsidised 1hr group exercise session once per week, for 12 weeks.
-A post re-assessment is completed once you finish all 12 classes to compare your progress.
+As part of the program, each participant is pre-screened over the phone and does a face-to-face mini-initial assessment before getting started.
+The assessments used are designed to test your functional ability and assess your current levels of physical activity.

-This program aims to create connections, build strength and functional ability, help maintain independence and increase quality of life!
+This program is undertaken in a warm, friendly and social environment which aims to create genuine connections, build strength and functional ability.
+In turn, helping you maintain independence and improve your quality of life!

 Our Exercise Right for Active Ageing Project group class currently runs out of our Scullin location.

 Exercise Physiologists are university qualified allied health professionals.
 We specialise in the prevention, treatment and management of injuries and/or chronic disease through exercise prescription.
 The aim of Exercise Physiology interventions are to restore one’s optimal physical function, health and wellness.
 These interventions are evidence-based and include health and physical activity education, advice and support, and lifestyle modification with a strong focus on achieving behavioural change.
 In addition, we can also assist athletes with sporting performance, strength and conditioning, as well as injury prevention techniques.